opil/documentation/docs/develop/SP/opil_api_local_sp.md

 	geometry_msgs.msg.PoseWithCovarianceStamped

 To be able to send this message, two modules needs to be started: the AMCL package and the sensing_and_perception package.
 The AMCL package provides localization of the AGV inside a given map using the odometry and laser sensors.
 The sensing_and_perception package combines the covariance calculated by the AMCL package and the the global pose in the map frame as a result of a combination of odometry and AMCL localization with the laser.
 Since this topic will be send through firos to OCB, the unique robot id needs to be set in the lauch file through _args_, e.g. 0, 1, 2, ...
 In this example launch file send_posewithcovariance.launch you can see that the id of the robot is set to 0.
 This creates a topic `/robot_0/pose_channel`.
-If you change the ID of the robot to 1 the topic `/robot_1/pose_channel` will be created.:
+If you change the ID of the robot to 1 the topic `/robot_1/pose_channel` will be created:
 ```
 <launch>